 Ready to get started?

 Consult with one of our local loan agents by calling 866-997-7359.
 Find out how easy it is to access your home’s equity.

-1 All home loans are subject to credit qualification, income verification, and collateral evaluation.
+Offer is valid for applications received through August 31, 2015.
+All home loan programs are subject to credit qualification, income verification, and collateral evaluation.
 Additional restrictions, limitations and exclusions may apply.
 Property insurance may include flood insurance, required.
-Home Equity Line of Credit features variable rates based on the Prime Rate published each day in The Wall Street Journal Money Rates Table (the “Index”), plus a margin.
+Home Equity Line of Credit features variable rates based on the Prime Rate published each day in The Wall Street Journal Money Rates Table (the "Index"), plus a margin.
 The APR can change monthly, but will not vary above 18% APR, or below 2.99% APR.
 The index as of the last date changed on 12/17/2008 is 3.25%.
-As of 03/01/2015, the variable rate for home equity credit lines of $20,000-$250,000, with a combined-loan-to-value ratio (CLTV) up to 75% range from 3.75% APR to 4.75% APR on an owner-occupied 1-4 family residence.
-APR includes a 0.50% interest rate discount for maintaining automatic loan payments from a Fremont Bank personal checking account.
+As of 7/30/2015, the variable rate for home equity credit lines of $20,000-$250,000, with a combined-loan-to-value ratio (CLTV) up to 75% range from 3.75% APR to 4.75% APR on an owner-occupied 1-4 family residence.
+APR includes a 0.50% interest rate discount for maintaining automatic loan payments from a Fremont Bank personal checking account3.
 Higher rates may apply for credit limits below $20,000 or above $250,000, and/or lien position.
 Rates are subject to change without notice.